dsyme/azure-content/fsharp-docs.md

 Sometime in October/November we will take a crack at preparing comprehensive docs for F# for some core Azure topics, where there is value in having thse distinct from the existing .NET (really C#) docs.

-Below is a list of the pages which would need an "F#" tab (and we may encourage Azure to rename ".NET" to "C#" or "C#/VB" in nthese cases)
+Below is a list of the pages which would need an "F#" tab (and we may encourage Azure to rename ".NET" to "C#" or "C#/VB" in these cases)

 ## Storage